This is a short tribute to Philip Seymour Hoffman, one of the greatest actors to hit the silver screen.

-Older than Almost Famous by three years, Paul Thomas Anderson’s breakthrough film featured Hoffman in a small supporting role, playing a gay boom operator, Scotty, who was in love with the lead character.
+Older than Almost Famous by three years, Paul Thomas Anderson’s breakthrough film featured Hoffman in a small supporting role, playing a gay boom operator, Scotty, who’s in love with the lead character.

 To me, of course, he was still ‘that guy who had played Lester Bangs.’

 Little did I know of the power brewing inside this actor.
-It took a while for it to come to the fore.
+It took a while to register.

-And just like that, Hoffman started appearing everywhere I looked, in new films as well as older ones: Scent Of A Woman, Patch Adams, Twister, When A Man Loves A Woman, The Big Lebowski, Along Came Polly.
-Who can forget the scene with him and Ben Stiller playing basketball?
+And just like that, Hoffman was everywhere, in new films as well as older ones: Scent Of A Woman, Patch Adams, Twister, When A Man Loves A Woman, The Big Lebowski, Along Came Polly … Who can forget the scene with him and Ben Stiller playing basketball?

-His latest and last film with Paul Thomas Anderson, The Master, saw him take charge of the screen as Lancaster Dodd, a charismatic writer/kook, who led a cult of damaged people seeking answers in a confused, post-war America.
-Playing alongside an inspired Joaquin Phoenix (Freddie Quell) Hoffman helped create one of the most memorable acting duets in recent times.
+His latest and last film with Paul Thomas Anderson, The Master, saw him take charge as Lancaster Dodd, a charismatic writer/kook in charge of a cult of damaged people seeking answers in a confused, post-war America.
+Playing alongside an inspired Joaquin Phoenix (Freddie Quell) Hoffman helped put together one of the most memorable acting duets in recent times.

-But perhaps the role for which I — and many others — will remember him, the role that defined him as an actor of supreme class, was Capote.
+But perhaps the role for which I — and many others — will remember him, the role that defined him as a supreme-class actor, was Capote.

 This role not only defined Hoffman as one of the greats, but also revealed that carefully concealed part of himself that would later come to surface, after his death.
-The apparent effortlessness and ease with which he portrayed Capote’s wrangled soul, his haunted, tormented nature, revealed that here was not just an actor giving a great performance.
-Here was a man identifying with his role.
+The apparent effortlessness with which he portrayed Capote’s wrangled soul, his haunted, tormented nature, revealed plenty.
+Here was not an actor giving a great performance.
+This was a man identifying with his role to the bone.

 Philip Seymour Hoffman was found dead in his Manhattan apartment on Feb 02, 2014.
 The apparent cause of death was a drug overdose.

-The public reeled in shock and horror at his untimely death.
+The public was shocked by his untimely death.
 His loss was tremendous to the field of acting and movie making, and to culture in general.